hrydgard/ppsspp/README.md

 For the latest source code, see [our GitHub page](https://github.com/hrydgard/ppsspp).

+For documentation of all kinds (usage, reference, development), see the [documentation on the main website](https://www.ppsspp.org/docs)

 For build instructions and other development tutorials, see [the wiki](https://github.com/hrydgard/ppsspp/wiki).

-If you want to download regularly updated builds for Android, Windows x86 and x64, proceed to this [page](https://buildbot.orphis.net/ppsspp/)
+If you want to download regularly updated builds for Android, Windows x86 and x64, [visit Orphis' buildbot](https://buildbot.orphis.net/ppsspp/)

 For game compatibility, see [community compatibility feedback](https://report.ppsspp.org/games).